okurka12/ipk_proj1/README.md

 ### Network

-On an application layer, we don't know nor care about how data gets to the other side, like what route it takes or what hardware network interface we use, we just need to make sure the data gets there sometime somehow.
+On an application layer, we don't know nor care about how data gets to the other side, like what route it takes or what hardware network interface we use.
+All this is provided to us by the transport layer of the TCP/IP stack. \[4\] For operating the transport layer, that is for sending application data (application layer), we utilize the socket API that the operating system provides for us.
+A socket is an abstraction from the rest of the network - we can imagine it like a door to the other side.
+Behind that door is the server application. \[5\]
+Only thing left for us to do is make sure the data gets there sometime somehow.

 In case of TCP, this is as simple as checking the return value of `send`.
 In TCP, `send` is most often successful, unless the connection was reset or